adamsilver/forms/manuscript/00-Introduction.md

 ## Overview

-**Chapter 1: The basics** provides some basic information about the various components that make up forms beyond just *controls* i.e. lables vs legends etc. This also covers of nomenclature.
-Placeholders.
+**Chapter 1: The basics** provides information about the various components that make up forms beyond just *controls*.
+That is labels and legends.
+This also covers of nomenclature.

-**Chapter 2: Controls** introduces the various controls you may need and how to mark-up those controls ready for styling and client-side enhancements.
+**Chapter 2: Controls** introduces the various controls at your disposal how to mark-up those controls ready for styling and behaviour.
 Basic mark-up, extra mark-up.

+**Chapter 3: Enhancements** provides information about how to enhance forms with little effort with HTML5 features such as the placeholder and how not to abuse or over rely on them.

-**Chapter 3: Server-side validation** explains the various pieces that you will need to provide *all* your users with assistance when things go wrong with input.
+**Chapter 4: Server-side validation** explains the various pieces that you will need to provide *all* your users with assistance when things go wrong with input.
 From validation summaries to inline messaging.

-**Chapter 4: Client-side validation** explains how to enhance form validation so that form validation is quicker and better for those users with the ability to provide form validation
+**Chapter 5: Client-side validation** explains how to enhance form validation so that form validation is quicker and better for those users with the ability to provide form validation on the client.

-**Chapter 5: Miscelanious idioms** explains all the things you should avoid and why as well as any other points of note.
+**Chapter 6: Miscelanious idioms** explains all the things you should avoid and why as well as any other points of note.

 ## Help and support

 If you would like to help, please contribute, and add an issue on Github.

-## Mess
+## Other

 * Passive interaction (reading), active interaction (filling in information)

-* Don't make buttons look like links, cursor: pointer

-* Multiple submit buttons: Don't but what if I have to?

-* Misusing forms using select for navigation

-* Trying to tame their styles

-* Multiple select forms list of products (checkboxes for multi-select, buttons for individual, big buttons for multi add etc)

-* Where .NET has got it wrong for checkboxes on vs true

-* Form Validation

-* Native & mobile form behaviour

-* Multi page forms, wizards, dependent form controls

-* Enhancement, scripting and validation

-* Don't use click, instead of 'submit' event for primary action

-* More than one action...Split out into separate wizard like form, decide primary action.

-* Contextual submit click

-* Don't make something look like a form element when it is not (affordance).
-Like Biscevic using radios for delivery